Temps and termites are on the rise. Schedule your free inspection today.

 What are the symptoms of bubonic plague?

-Bubonic Plague is named after the “buboes,” or swollen lymph nodes, that develop in the groin, armpit, or neck soon after transmission of the disease.
-Symptoms typically arise 2-6 days after exposure to the bacteria.
+The bubonic plague is named after the “buboes,” or swollen lymph nodes, that develop in the groin, armpit, or neck soon after transmission of the disease.
+Symptoms typically arise two to six days after exposure to the bacteria.
 The following is a list of possible symptoms of bubonic plague:

 • Sudden onset of fever and chills